COLLECTIONS 2: ARISTOTLE, CICERO

 - “From induction” (F).
 S. Induction

-- “From a previous judgment in regard to the same or a similar or contrary matter”, this judgment having been given by one of “those whose judgment it is not possible to contradict” (F).
+- “From a previous judgment in regard to the same or a similar or contrary matter”, that judgment having been given by one of “those whose judgment it is not possible to contradict” (F).
 S. Precedent; Ab exemplo; Authority; Modesty; Politeness

 - “From enumerating the parts” (F).
 S. Case-by-case